efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

  O (OBSOLETE)    : sample needs to be upgraded
  ```

- Select and configure the toolchain
+Select and configure the toolchain:

 ```bash
 emmet@homepc:/home/emmet/Downloads/crosstool-ng-1.24.0$ ./ct-ng arm-cortex_a8-linux-gnueabi